 The first step is to gather your energy usage information from your electric bill or collect data with an interval metering system.
 Good Energy Solutions can install a system (Neurio) that automatically measures and records energy consumption during different times of the day or on different days of the week.
 These patterns make it easy to find routine waste and peak usage times.
 Next, the collected data is used to find opportunities to save energy and estimate how much energy each opportunity can save.
 Opportunities for energy savings include replacing faulty equipment on HVAC systems, retrofitting LED lighting or upgrading insulation.
 The addition of a battery can help manage your energy time of use and/or serve as a backup if the power should go out.

 Are LEDs all the same?

 No. Some LEDs are better quality because they run cooler and therefor last longer.
 Also, superior LEDs provide a consistent luminous light that is equivalent to the light quality of fluorescents.
 Cheaper LEDs are not able to provide luminous light for the entire room; instead they leave dim areas in between light fixtures.
-Learn more about LEDs here.

 What is the best way to get started saving money and energy?
 Cut your kW hours?

 The best way to save money or energy is to determine what energy is being wasted.
 Have you changed your CFL and incandescent bulbs to LED?
 Have you had an energy audit and blower door test on your home?
 Have you upgraded your heat pump?
 More attic insulation?
 We can provide you with an energy audit to determine energy waste and provide you with upgraded energy efficiencies.
 After you have successfully tightened up your envelope then consider installing a renewable energy system.
 It doesn’t really make sense to spend money on an oversized system to create power that is wasted.
 Learn more about energy audits and our energy pyramid here.